-exposure metering techniques
+more articles on exposure metering

-exposure metering using your camera’s built-in meter
+Exposure metering using your camera’s built-in meter

 The essence of achieving good and consistent exposure technique, is to decide what is the actual subject in the scene that you’re photographing .. and then expose for that.
 In the same way that you decide what the actual subject is that you want to focus your camera on, you also need to decide what the subject (or area of the subject) is that you want to expose correctly for.